-contracts; settlement negotiations with agencies; and applications for drug approvals by the Food and Drug Administration.
-FOIA's Exemption 4 authorizes agencies to exempt from disclosure many types of sensitive information that individuals and entities from outside the federal government transmit to the government.
-Specifically, the exemption protects (1) "trade secrets" and (2) "commercial or financial information obtained from a person . . . [that is] privileged or confidential."
+approvals by the Food and Drug Administration.
+Therefore, Exemption 4 protects (1) "trade secrets" and (2) "commercial or financial information obtained from a person ... [that is] privileged or confidential."

 The D.C.
-Circuit defines a "trade secret" for purposes of Exemption 4 as any secret, commercially valuable plan, formula, process, or device that is used for the making, preparing, compounding, or processing of trade commodities and that can be said to be the end product of either innovation or substantial effort.
+Circuit defines a "trade secret" for purposes of Exemption 4 as any "secret, commercially valuable plan, formula, process, or device that is used for the making, preparing, compounding, or processing of trade commodities and that can be said to be the end product of either innovation or substantial effort."

-Courts have interpreted the exemption to embrace a broad range of information, allowing, for example, agencies to exempt as trade secrets "documents contain[ing] information consisting of drug product manufacturing information, including manufacturing processes or drug chemical composition and specifications," as well as "information regarding the quantities of menthol contained in cigarettes by brand and by quantity in each brand and subbrand."
+Courts have interpreted the exemption to cover a broad range of information, allowing, for example, agencies to exempt as trade secrets "documents contain[ing] information consisting of drug product manufacturing information, including manufacturing processes or drug chemical composition and specifications," as well as "information regarding the quantities of menthol contained in cigarettes by brand and by quantity in each brand and subbrand."

-Most Exemption 4 litigation, however, does not concern trade secrets, but rather information potentially exempt under the "commercial or financial information" prong of Exemption 4.
-Under that prong, materials may be withheld under FOIA if they (1) constitute "commercial or
+Most Exemption 4 litigation, however, does not concern trade secrets but rather information potentially exempt under the "commercial or financial information" prong of Exemption 4.
+Under that prong, materials may be withheld under FOIA if they (1) constitute "commercial or financial information," (2) have been supplied to an agency by a "person," and (3) are "privileged or confidential."
+While each element of the prong must be satisfied for information